 When I store my bike in my apartment building, I am fortunate to have access to a dedicated storage room for bikes.
 This means I have quick access to my e-bike, it is never on the street, and it saves space not having it in my apartment.
-The only other people Will have access to the bike storage room are other residents of the building.
-These people are extremely unlikely to be bikes thieves for obvious reasons.
+The only other people who will have access to the bike storage room are other residents of the building.
+These people are extremely unlikely to be bike thieves for obvious reasons.
 I lock up my bike with a padlock and chain just in case but it’s more for peace of mind.

 At work, I am lucky to have access to an underground parking garage.
-There is a dedicated bike rack where I can lock up my e-bike during the work day, and the only access is to work colleagues.
-This also means that its off the street while I’m at work.
+There is a dedicated bike rack where I can lock up my e-bike during the workday, and the only access is to work colleagues.
+This also means that it’s off the street while I’m at work.

 Between my apartment bike storage room and to the underground parking garage at work I never have my e-bike parked on a public street.
 Fortunately due to this have never experienced a bike theft.

 If you do not have a bike storage room, try to store your electric bike in a hallway, in shed that is not visible from the street, a basement, under the stairs, in a garage, or even in a garden at the back of your home.
 In the worst case scenario, store it directly inside your home or apartment – anywhere is better than on a public street.

 One last thing is to make sure that is not visible from the street, even in your home.
 You can read horror stories on the internet where e-bike owners stored their expensive e-bike on a balcony or other areas that were visible from the street, resulting in a bike theft.

 What Can I do for Times when I Absolutely Must Park on the Street?